 With the predictions of a very active storm season between now and January and with questions over the reliability of our power in general, it is perhaps timely to explain what to look for when choosing an Uninterruptible Power Supply (UPS).
 A UPS is vital to protect your office equipment from damage that may be caused by a sudden power outage, under voltage or over voltage.
 You can’t just go to a store and grab the first UPS you see.
 There are several factors you need to consider to ensure you get the best one suited for your needs.

-Factors to Consider When Buying UPS
+6 important Factors to Consider When Buying UPS

 1. What are you going to connect to it?